KainosSoftwareLtd/sample-dropwizard-service/README.md

 Sample project for Dropwizard 0.9.3 demonstrating the courtesy client pattern.

+The sample service requires Java 1.8 and [Gradle 2.9 or higher](https://gradle.org/gradle-download/)

 ## Project Structure

 The project contains three subprojects hosting the API, the application (service), and a courtesy client.